 Trim The Excess

 When you have an itemised list of your expenses you know what your monthly budget looks like, you should look for areas that you can cut back on.
 Whether it means reducing the number of times you dine out or cutting back on your clothing allowance, taking a few minutes every month to trim the excess from your budget can save a lot of money over time.
 And, if you are dealing with multiple debts, these extra savings can be added to the principal balance of one or more of your debts to reduce what you owe faster.
 When each debt is paid, apply the extra money that you were paying off to the others to reduce those balances quickly.

-If your debt situation is very serious, consider seeking financial advice from a financial counsellor.
+If your debt situation is very serious, consider seeking financial advice as you might need to file for chapter 13 bankruptcy.
 A financial counsellor can provide you with sound advice on how to approach repaying multiple debts effectively.
 Sometimes, it is better to get advice from an objective, third party that has experience in debt management rather than trying to deal with overwhelming debt on your own.